MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 				Robin Houston: Cool shapes made by intersecting prisms
 			</h4>
 			<p>
-				I’m don’t know any overarching theory of such polyhedra; I suspect there are many wonders in this vicinity waiting patiently to be found.
+				I don't know any overarching theory of such polyhedra; I suspect there are many wonders in this vicinity waiting patiently to be found.
 			</p>
 		<p>
 			<ul>